openspending/docs/docs/developers/conductor.md

     - `done`: Done
     - `fail`: Failed
  - `progress`: # of records loaded so far

+Wil return an `HTTP 404` if the package is not being loaded right now.

 ### Toggle or set a package's privacy setting
 `/package/publish`